Shadow Copy: Windows Vista, 7 and Server 2008

 Microsoft updated a number of Windows components to make use of Shadow Copy.
 Backup and Restore in Windows Vista, Windows Server 2008, Windows 7 and Windows Server 2008 R2 use shadow copies of files in both file-based and sector-by-sector backup.
 The System Protection component uses VSS when creating and maintaining periodic copies of system and user data on the same local volume (similar to the Shadow Copies for Shared Folders feature in Windows Server); VSS allows such data to be locally accessed by System Restore.

 System Restore allows reverting to an entire previous set of shadow copies called a restore point.

-Prior to Windows Vista, System Restore depended on a file-based filter that watched changes for a certain set of file extensions, and then copied files before they were overwritten.
+Prior to Windows Vista, System Restore depended on a file-based filter that watched for changes to files with a certain set of extensions, and then copied files before they were overwritten.
 In addition, a part of Windows Explorer called Previous Versions allows restoring individual files or folders locally from restore points as they existed at the time of the snapshot, thus retrieving an earlier version of a file or recovering a file deleted by mistake.

 Finally, Windows Server 2008 introduces the diskshadow utility which exposes VSS functionality through 20 different commands.